Johnru36/Microsoft-Internet-Usage-Gender-Equality-Data/README.md

 # Internet-Usage-Gender-Equality-Data

-**NOTE:** _Study findings section will be insterted above the "data table" methodology text shown below._
+**NOTE:** _Study findings section will be insterted above the "Methodology and Data Set" text shown below._

 <h2> Methodology and Data Set</h2>